ccaprani/nvim/installations.md

 This is needed for coc and other plugins.
 When installing, select to install all dependencies, including chocolatley.

+Install neovim for node:
+'''
+npm install -g neovim
+'''

 #Python neovim
 Once python installed, 'pip install neovim'
+For linting with coc 'pip install pylint'

+# Code Completion
+Must do ':CocInstall coc-python' to complete the code comp installation.

+# Install SumatraPDF
+This is for LaTeX viewing

+    'C:\Program Files\SumatraPDF'

+And add this path to the Environment